A Man and a Woman: Plot

-A young widow, Anne Gauthier (Anouk Aimée), is raising her daughter Françoise (Souad Amidou) alone following the death of her husband (Pierre Barouh) who worked as a stuntman and who died in a movie set accident that she witnessed.
-Still working as a film script supervisor, Anne divides her time between her home in Paris and Deauville in northern France where her daughter attends boarding school.
-A young widower, Jean-Louis (Jean-Louis Trintignant), is raising his son Antoine (Antoine Sire) alone following the death of his wife Valerie (Valerie Lagrange) who committed suicide after Jean-Louis was in a near fatal crash during the 24 Hours of Le Mans.
-Still working as a race car driver, Jean-Louis divides his time between Paris and Deauville where his son also attends boarding school.
+A young widow, Anne Gauthier, is raising her daughter Françoise alone following the death of her husband, who worked as a stuntman and died in a film set accident that she witnessed.
+Still working as a film script supervisor, Anne divides her time between her home in Paris and Deauville in northern France, where her daughter attends boarding school.
+A young widower, Jean-Louis, is raising his son Antoine alone following the death of his wife Valerie, who committed suicide after Jean-Louis was in a near-fatal crash during the 24 Hours of Le Mans.
+Still working as a race car driver, Jean-Louis divides his time between Paris and Deauville, where his son also attends boarding school.

-One day Anne and Jean-Louis meet at the Deauville boarding school after Anne misses the last train back to Paris.
-Jean-Louis offers her a lift and the two become acquainted during the drive home, enjoying each other's company.
+One day, Anne and Jean-Louis meet at the Deauville boarding school after Anne misses the last train back to Paris.
+Jean-Louis offers her a lift, and the two become acquainted during the drive home, enjoying each other's company.
 When he drops her off, he asks if she would like to drive up together the following weekend, and she gives him her phone number.
-After a busy week at the track preparing for the next race, Jean-Louis calls and they meet early Sunday morning and drive to Deauville in the rain.
-Clearly attracted to each other, they enjoy a pleasant Sunday lunch with their children who get along well.
-Later that afternoon they go for a boat ride followed by a walk on the beach at sunset.
+After a busy week at the track preparing for the next race, Jean-Louis calls, and they meet early Sunday morning and drive to Deauville in the rain.
+Clearly attracted to each other, they enjoy a pleasant Sunday lunch with their children, who get along well.
+Later that afternoon, they go for a boat ride followed by a walk on the beach at sunset.

 Jean-Louis spends the following week preparing for and driving in the Monte Carlo Rally in southeast France.
 Every day, Anne closely follows news reports of the race, which takes place in poor weather conditions along the icy roads of the French Riviera.
-Of the 273 cars that started the race, only 42 were able to finish, including Jean Louis's white Ford Mustang, number 145.
+Of the 273 cars that started the race, only 42 were able to finish, including Jean-Louis's white Ford Mustang, number 145.
 Watching the television coverage of the conclusion of the race, Anne sends Jean-Louis a telegram that reads, "Bravo!
 I love you.
-Anne".
+Anne."